Mr-Mango753/396mybotsFINAL/README.md

 CS396 Artificial Life - Jadon Lau
 ----------------------------------
-This is the Artist's approach for 16 points:
+This is the Artist's approach for 16 points

 Here's a GIF teaser of the robot evolution: